zsnydr/Canopy/README.md

 # Canopy

-The Canopy app manages is a one-stop-shop for potential tenants and landlords to rent and list propeties.
+Canopy is a one-stop-shop for potential tenants and landlords to rent and list propeties.

 http://www.canopydev.com/

 ## Team

   - __Dev Ops, Engineer__: Zack Snyder
-  - __Other Team Members__: Sean Enright, Victor Choi
+  - __Engineers__: Sean Enright, Victor Choi

 ## Table of Contents